arjuncgore/waywall_generic_config/README.md

 # Waywall-generic-config

 ## Credits:
-Thank you so much to @dariasc for producing a config that slowly evolved into this config!
+Thank you so much to @dariasc on discord for producing a config that slowly evolved into this config!

 ## Features:
 - Configurable colors for mirrors and background